Soyio-id/soy-io-widget/README.md

 The `onEvent` callback is designed to handle various events that occur during widget interaction.
 Specifically, it receives detailed information upon the successful completion of user flows.
 Here are the events it handles:

-- **`IDENTITY_REGISTERED`**: This event is dispatched when a user successfully completes the registration flow.
+- **`IDENTITY_REGISTERED`**: This event is dispatched when a user successfully completes the validation attempt.
 The event object contains:

   - `eventName`: The name of the event, in this case, `'IDENTITY_REGISTERED'`.
   - `identityId`: The unique identifier for the newly registered identity.
   - `userReference`: The reference identifier for the user, facilitating the association of the event with the user within the company's context.

-- **`IDENTITY_AUTHENTICATED`**: This event occurs when a user successfully completes the authentication flow.
+- **`IDENTITY_AUTHENTICATED`**: This event occurs when a user successfully completes an authentication attempt.
 The event object includes:

   - `eventName`: The name of the event, in this case, `'IDENTITY_AUTHENTICATED'`.
+  - `identityId`: The unique identifier for the authenticated identity.
+  - `userReference`: The reference identifier for the user, facilitating the association of the event with the user within the company's context.

+- **`IDENTITY_SIGNATURE`**: This event occurs when a user successfully completes a signature attempt.
+The event object includes:

+  - `eventName`: The name of the event, in this case, `'IDENTITY_SIGNATURE'`.
   - `identityId`: The unique identifier for the authenticated identity.
   - `userReference`: The reference identifier for the user, facilitating the association of the event with the user within the company's context.